waleedsid/COMSATS-University-Abbottabad-Past-Papers/README.md

 3. **Create a Pull Request:** Once you've uploaded your papers, create a pull request with a brief description of your contribution.
 4. **Review Process:** Your contribution will be reviewed, and if the papers are correct, they will be merged into the main repository.

+## Issue
+Open new issue if you get any link Broken or anything else.

 ## 🎉 Let's Collaborate!